mtsonkova/Guru99-EComerce-Project-Playwright-JS/README.md

 The challange with this project is that some sections, buttons, message placeholders are shared between different sections.
 For example:
 the header and footer are visible on all sections -> product catalog, shopping cart, etc.
 The 3 buttons ADD TO CART, Add to Wishlist, Add to Compare are visible on products catalogue as well as on product details pages.

-That is why all common items are grouped in one class.
-All items from header and footer sections and the search box, are grouped in NavigationElements.js file.
+*utils folder content*
+Utils folder holds all common elements and shared functions accross the project.
+	**NavigationElements.js** - holds common items belonging to header and footer;
+ 	**ReusableProductsFunctions.js** - holds common actions, performed on products such as Add to Cart, Add to wishlist, Add to Compare